Judy Malloy: Career

 After graduating from Middlebury College with a degree in literature and work in studio art and art history, Malloy took a job at the Library of Congress; she also traveled in Europe.
 In the next few years, while writing and making art, Malloy worked as a technical information specialist at the NASA contractor Ball Brothers Research Corporation, running their technical library and learning FORTRAN programming in order to identify relevant content for research.
 Malloy moved to the East Bay in the mid 1970s and lived in Berkeley where, in addition to installations and performances, she developed a series of artist's books that incorporated non-sequential narratives driven by words and images.

 Her papers are currently being collected by the David M. Rubenstein Rare Book & Manuscript Library at Duke University.

-Online
+Hypertexts and electronic literature

+Judy Malloy has written electronic literature works for over three decades.

 In 1986, Malloy wrote and programmed Uncle Roger, the first online hyperfiction project with links that took the narrative in different directions depending on the reader's choice.
+This work was programmed in BASIC as a serial novel from 1986-1987, sold on floppy disks from 1987-1988 from Art Com Catalog and published on the web in 1995.
 The Wall Street Journal mentioned Uncle Roger as the start of a future art form in their 1989 centennial publication.
 Uncle Roger was a three-part hypertextual "narrabase" (narrative database) that used keyword searching (including Boolean operators) and appeared on Art Com Electronic Network on the WELL.
+In 1995, Malloy moved this and other "narrabase" projects to the Web.

+Malloy's hyperfiction work its name was Penelope was exhibited in 1989 at the Richmond Art Center and published in 1993 by Eastgate Systems.
+This work has been reconstructed "emulated" by The NEXT Museum, Library, and Preservation Space.

+Also in 1993, Malloy was invited to XEROX PARC as an artist-in-residence, where she developed Brown House Kitchen, an online narrative written in LambdaMOO.
+Malloy then wrote l0ve0ne, published in 1994 by Eastgate Web Workshop as their first work.
+Malloy created Making Art Online] in 1994.
+One of the first arts websites, Making Art Online is currently hosted by the Walker Art Center.

+The Yellow Bowl was an early hypertext in BASIC in 1992 which has been reconfigured to be accessible on the modern Web.
+It contains about 800 nodes and has three narratives centering around Grace who is writing two fiction stories about women escaping oppressive environments.